DylanKirbs/GPTWorldBuilder/README.md

 ## Usage

-Quite rudimentary at the moment.
-You have to edit the `createResponse(config, "")`, just add the `{feature}` you wish to describe in the text field.
-(I might add a GUI later and possibly integrations for DALL-E)
+There are two scripts to mess around with, the `builder.py` and the `main.py`. <br>
+In the `main.py` you will be able to mess around with the API methods from OpenAI's text and image generators.
+> API.createTextResponse("A poem about the sky")

+Will generate a poem about the sky... hopefully, and return the string.

+> API.createImageResponse("A drawing of a cat")

+Will return a URL to the generated Image of a cat.

-You might want to consider running the script in a python venv.
+*Consider running the programs in a python venv...*

 ## Contributing

-Nothing at the moment :(
+If you want to contribute please feel free to reach out to me or create an issue and we can chat about contributions. :)

 ## License